Nursing Facility Information

 Under the Connecticut Medicaid program, payment rates for nursing homes are set on a cost-based prospective basis in accordance with Section 17b-340 of the Connecticut General Statutes and Section 17-311-52 of the Regulations of Connecticut State Agencies.
 The federal government provides states discretion in determining the method used to pay for nursing facility services.
 The state's reimbursement methodology, however, must be approved by the Centers for Medicare and Medicaid Services (CMS) within the federal Department of Health and Human Services.
 The annual rate period for nursing homes is July 1 through June 30, unless modified by the legislature.
 The cost reporting period, however, is October 1 through September 30.
 Every Medicaid nursing home must complete an "Annual Report of Long-Term Care Facility" which is annually due before February 15th.

-• The Annual Report of Long-Term Care Facility template and other supporting information can be found on our rate setting contractor's website Opens in a new window (Myers and Stauffer, LC).
+- The Annual Report of Long-Term Care Facility template and other supporting information can be found at Myers and Stauffer.
 The cost report captures detailed cost, statistical (e.g. residents days, therapy service volume, nursing hours) and ownership/related party transaction information.

-• For the current rate period, July 1, 2013 through June 30, 2014, the statewide average Medicaid rate is approximately $228.00 per day for all non-specialized facilities.
-In SFY 2013, Medicaid expenditures for nursing facility services totaled approximately $1.2 billion.
+- For the current rate period, July 1, 2017 through June 30, 2018, the statewide CCNH average Medicaid rate is approximately $234.09 per day for all non-specialized facilities.
+In SFY 2017, Medicaid expenditures for nursing facility services totaled approximately $1.2 billion.

-• The Center for Medicare and Medicaid Services (CMS) Nursing Opens in a new window Home Compare Opens in a new window compares Long-Term Care Facilities by location, facility size, ownership type, resident needs, inspection results and nursing home staff.
+- The Center for Medicare and Medicaid Services (CMS) Nursing compares Long Term Care Facilities by location, facility size, ownership type, resident needs, inspection results and nursing home staff.